Akshaya Tritiya (Gaj Kesari yoga and a special day to multiply your success)

 Lord Parashurama (Venus), the 6th avatar of Lord Vishnu, was born on this day.

-The epic Mahabharata was narrated by Rishi Ved Vyasa to Lord Ganesha to write.
+Mahabharata was narrated by Rishi Ved Vyasa to Lord Ganesha on this day.

-Lord Krishna bestowed an endless supply of food to his childhood friend Sudama.
+Lord Krishna bestowed an endless supply of food to his childhood friend Sudama on this day.

 Annapoorna Devi (Goddess of food) was born on this day.

-Goddess Ganga, pleased by King Bhagiratha’s austere penance, agreed to descend on earth as river Ganga on this day.
+Goddess Ganga was pleased by King Bhagiratha’s austere penance and agreed to descend on earth as river Ganga on this day.

 Adi Shankaracharya recited the Kanakadhara Stotram towards Goddess Lakshmi on this day.